 Taliban militants have violently dispersed a crowd of women who had taken to the streets of the northern Afghan city of Mazar-e Sharif to call for their rights be preserved and their participation in the new government, according to a protest organizer.

 Dozens of women gathered in the city center on September 6, holding placards reading slogans such as “Violation of women’s rights = Violation of human’s rights” and “We want political participation at all levels,” according to photos shared on social media.

-Protest organizer Shakourieh Rahimi told RFE/RL that Taliban militants stopped journalists trying to cover the demonstration and beat some of them.
+Protest organizer Shakourieh Rahimi told RFE/RL that Taliban militants used force to disband the demonstration, beating the participants as well as journalists trying to cover it.

-The hard-line militant group did not immediately comment on the situation.
+The hard-line militant group did not immediately comment on the reported violence.

 Similar rallies advocating for women’s rights and demanding equality, justice, and democracy took place in the capital, Kabul, and the western city of Herat in recent days.